NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

                                   called rapids_4_spark_profile.
 It will
                                   overwrite any existing files with the same name.
-  -p, --print-plans               Print the SQL plans to a file starting with
+  -p, --print-plans               Print the SQL plans to a file named
+                                  '{APPLICATION_ID}-planDescriptions.log'.
+                                  Default is false.
-                                  'planDescriptions-'.
-Default is false -t, --timeout  <arg>            Maximum time in seconds to wait for the event logs to be processed.
+  -t, --timeout  <arg>            Maximum time in seconds to wait for the event
+                                  logs to be processed.
 Default is 24 hours (86400 seconds) and must be greater than 3